9beach/analyze-sgf/README.en-US.md

 ```

 The `-a` and `-g` options stand for `analysis` and `sgf`, respectively.
-Because KataGo analyzes with the concept of the proposed variations, to
+Due to zero-based numbering of KataGo, we need to request 173 to analyze the
-analyze the 174th move, we need to request 173.
+174th move.

 If `analyzeTurns` is specified, only the variations of specified moves are
 saved.
 If `analyzeTurns` is not specified, all the variations of the moves